amd/ryzen-ai-documentation/docs/runtime_setup.rst

 The Ryzen AI runtime automatically manages the scheduling of the parallel sessions, requiring no user intervention.
 When the maximum load is reached and no other sessions can be submitted to the NPU.

-To select the latency profile, set the two following environment variables:
+To select the latency profile, set the following environment variables based on your CPU model:

-For STX: (default)
+For STX CPU models:

 .. code-block::